pinax/pinax-invitations/README.md

     ]
 ```

-Next, add [settings](#settings) as needed to customize pinax-invitation’s default behavior for your website.
+Add [settings](#settings) as needed to customize pinax-invitation’s default behavior for your website.

-Finally, add `pinax.invitations.urls` to your project urlpatterns:
+Add `pinax.invitations.urls` to your project urlpatterns:

 ```python
     urlpatterns = [